 Total sales in the first half of 2021: 28,076 units sold

 Toyota Hilux has an unbreakable hold on the Australian car market, with more than 28,000 units sold at the start of the year.
-It is on the way to be crowned sixth time as Australia’s best selling vehicle with a 26% increase in its sale.
+It is on the way to be crowned sixth time as Australia’s best selling cars with a 26% increase in its sale.

 Key features of Toyota HiLux: It has series of incredible safety features, including Cruise Control, Road Sign Assist, Lane Departure Alert.
 And other features such as an 8-inch touchscreen display with smartphone connectivity, keyless start system.